 Kinetic Metallization: Background

-The gas-phase processes depicted on the chart are deposited in a vacuum chamber.
-The feedstock is in the form of a target that is excited sufficiently to produce a vapor.
-The vapor is ideally deposited in an atom-by-atom basis.
+Vapor deposition processes are deposited in a vacuum chamber.
+The feedstock is delivered as a vapor and is ideally deposited in an atom-by-atom basis.
 The deposition is not subject to chemical reaction, unless intended like in CVD, because air is not present in the chamber.
-But the feedstock looses all of the characteristics of the feedstock.
-In fact, the morphology and often the lattice structure of the deposition is functionally related that of the substrate than to those of the feedstock.
+The morphology, and often the lattice structure of the deposition is more functionally related to those of the substrate than to those of the feedstock.
 While these processes can be used to coat non-line-of-sight regions, it requires additional setup to produce even coatings.
-Deposition rates are slow and limiting thickness is generally a few microns.
+Deposition rates are slow and the limiting thickness is generally a few microns.
 Another drawback is that these coatings cannot be repaired in the field.

 Electrochemical methods require the substrate to be immersed in a bath where an imposed electrical current or galvanic driven current is used to reduce metallic ions on the surface of the substrate.
 Like the gas-phase processes, deposition is atom-by-atom and there are thickness and deposition rate limitations.
 Many of these methods, including hard chrome, produce environmentally compromising byproducts.
 Electroplated coatings are also subject to micro-cracking which decreases the quality and corrosion resistance.
 The solution-based processes are suited for non-line-of-site deposition, and these coatings can be repaired using brush electroplating methods, however this increases the operators’ exposure to the harmful byproducts and the electrical current.